Jamestown, New York: Rail

 In 1976, the Erie-Lackawanna Railroad was absorbed into Conrail, and then ultimately, by Norfolk Southern Railway and CSX Transportation in 1998.

 The Erie Railroad's former Jamestown Station still exists and was listed on the National Register of Historic Places in 2003.
 It is now home to a portion of the National Comedy Center which opened in Summer of 2018.

-An electric interurban railroad—Jamestown, Westfield and Northwestern Railroad (JW&NW)—connected all three above towns (Jamestown-Mayville-Westfield) and ran along the north side of Lake Chautauqua.
-The JW&NW ended passenger operation in 1947, continued with freight, then quit entirely in 1950.
+An electric interurban railroad—Jamestown, Westfield and Northwestern Railroad—connected all three above towns (Jamestown-Mayville-Westfield) and ran along the north side of Lake Chautauqua.
+The Jamestown, Westfield, and Northwestern Railroad ended passenger operation in 1947, continued with freight, then quit entirely in 1950.
 Its rails and right-of-way have slowly disappeared.

 Highways

-The Southern Tier Expressway (Interstate 86/Route 17) passes to the north and east of Jamestown, with direct access to the city from Exits 12 and 13.
-New York State Routes 60 (Foote Avenue) and 394 (Fairmount Avenue on the west side, Second Street on the east) pass through the city north-to-south and east-to-west, respectively; Route 430 (Fluvanna Avenue) begins in Jamestown and follows a westward path.
-U.S. Route 62 passes by Jamestown to the southeast.
+The Southern Tier Expressway (I-86/Route 17) passes to the north and east of Jamestown, with direct access to the city from Exits 12 and 13.
+New York State Routes 60 and 394 (Fairmount Avenue on the west side, Second Street on the east) pass through the city north-to-south and east-to-west, respectively; Route 430 begins in Jamestown and follows a westward path.
+US 62 passes by Jamestown to the southeast.